 the Australian outback through the story about a teenage girl who is kidnapped and taken there, and Stolen is in the process of being adapted into a movie.

 Her second book Flyaway was shortlisted for the 2010 Costa Book Awards and the 2010 Waterstone’s Children’s Book Prize.
 Other books include

 The Killing Woods, and Storm-wake.

-Sessions - Lucy’s inspirational sessions will take you on a journey to the wild places that inspire her stories, and cover the book-to-film
+Sessions - Lucy’s inspirational sessions will take you on a journey to the wild places that inspire her stories, and cover the book-to-script

-process following Stolen’s adaption to the big screen.
+process as she adapts Stolen to the big screen.
 Grades 8-12

 Workshop – Writing in the Wild – Lucy’s creative inspiration usually comes from a place before she has ideas for a plot or characters.

 Learn how to begin a story from it’s setting first and make your words wild!
 Grades 9-12